rjlee/actual-investment-sync/README.md

 ## Features

 - Provider-agnostic fetch layer (AlphaVantage, Finnhub, TwelveData) with an extensible adapter pattern.
-- Web UI for mapping symbols → portfolios → Actual accounts and triggering manual syncs.
+- Web UI for mapping symbols → portfolios → Actual accounts and triggering manual syncs, designed to sit behind a shared forward-auth proxy such as `actual-auto-auth`.
 - Cron-driven daemon with optional headful Puppeteer mode for debugging provider flows.
 - Docker image with baked-in health check and persistent data volume.